-In partnership with the Library of Virginia and The JXN Project, Richmond Public Library is pleased to present The JXN Project Summer Lecture Series.
-The JXN Project's co-creators, Enjoli Moon and Dr. Sesha Joi Moon, seek to recontextualize and more accurately capture the role of Richmond, Virginia, and Jackson Ward in the Black America experience.
+In partnership with the Library of Virginia and The JXN Project, RPL is pleased to present The JXN Project Summer Lecture Series.
+The JXN Project's co-creators, Enjoli Moon and Dr. Sesha Joi Moon, seek to recontextualize and more accurately capture the role of Richmond, Virginia and Jackson Ward in the Black American experience.
 Through a year-long celebration of Jackson Ward's 150th anniversary, a set of initiatives to rename the ward's streets after former residents, and a push to increase Black representation in Richmond's historical preservation bodies, The JXN Project will partner with community stakeholders to build a Richmond that honors Black excellence.

 Making History with LVA

 Crowdsource with us!
 The Library of Virginia acquires, preserves, and promotes access to unique collections of Virginia’s history and culture.
 With more content and research moving online, we seek to make digital documents as accessible as possible by crowdsourcing their contents.
 Volunteers will transcribe handwritten pages and historical newspapers by reading the text and typing it into digital form.
 Join us for a virtual volunteer session to learn how you can help make historical documents more searchable and usable for researchers now and in the future.

 Each session will focus on one or more of these three crowdsourcing projects (depending on document availability):

 After Library of Virginia staff members introduce the platform and demonstrate the activity, volunteers will work independently for the remaining time.
 Participants can share their screens and ask questions about specific documents or issues.
 Information about joining through Zoom will be emailed the week of the event.